-Blue Stars represent the location of the Symbol Origin, Geen represent handles.
+Blue Stars represent the location of the Symbol Origin, Geen represents handles.

 Scaled and Rotated uniformly about a single point.